The Recursive Universe

 The working proposal

-The name for the proposal developed behind the book is Unified Recursive Panpsychism, or URP.
-The phrase is technical, but the starting intuition is plain: consciousness may be fundamental, and reality may organise itself through patterns that return at different levels without simply repeating.
+Behind the public language is a more technical proposal called Unified Recursive Panpsychism, or URP.
+The name can wait.
+The starting intuition is plain: consciousness may be fundamental, and reality may organise itself through patterns that return at different levels without simply repeating.

 Those ideas are introduced gradually across the site.
 The reader does not need to accept a vocabulary before meeting the question it is trying to solve.